imDevansh3/portfolio-responsive/README.md

 # portfolio-responsive
-I,ve tried to make it responsive ,made some changes
+I've tried to make it responsive ,made some changes